-If you do, do you wonder about what to post on Instagram every day?
+If you do have an Instagram account for your church, do you wonder about what to post on Instagram every day?
 We’ve rounded up 10 Instagram post ideas for church.
 Rest assured, they are all easy to do.
 We encourage you to pick one and give it a try.

 Before we dive into our Instagram post ideas, let’s review some basic.
 Most importantly, even more than Instagram’s cousin Facebook, Instagram is a visual platform.
 Said another way, images and photos rule on Instagram.
 It’s a visual social media outlet where you speak primarily through images.
 Instagram can be used to make connections, foster engagement with the community, collect feedback, build awareness of your ministry, and establish a community.
-And again, if you are trying to connect with young people, Instagram is the place to be.
+And again, if you are trying to connect with young people, Instagram is a key place to be.
+Young people use Instagram more than Facebook.

 Now that you are ready, here are 10 Instagram post ideas for church:

 This is one is easy.
 After all, you’ve got the entire Bible to work with here.
 People love to read positive thoughts, and messages.
 Why not come up with a positive quote of affirmation?
 You can use any element to portray positivity.
-And if you need design help, use Adobe Spark Post to easily create a professional image featuring your message.
-We’ve created a tutorial that shows you how to use Adobe Spark Post.
-You can also use a free online tool to create an Instagram Story.
-And yes, we’ve created a tutorial to show you how to use that tool, too.
+And if you need design help, use Adobe Express or Canva to easily create a professional image featuring your message.

 Pro Tip – the algorithms that Facebook and Instagram use look at the engagement of a post (how many people are “liking” and commenting).
 Recent tweaks to the algorithm favor commenting over likes – so you want to create posts that spark healthy discussions.
 A great way to do this organically is by posting a question.
 For example, you might ask a question based on your most recent sermon.
 Or, you might ask a question that helps set the stage for your next sermon.

-The key is to make your question visual.
-Here’s an example:
+The key is to make your question visual (like our example).

 More and more, Instagram (and Facebook) posts focus on video.
 Again, Atlanta’s Virginia-Highland Church uses video in an interesting way.
 The church often posts short videos on social media from their clergy.
 The videos are quick, one-minute messages on a topic.
 Often the topic reflects something that is currently in the news.